adlrocha/pubsub-playground/README.md

 and subscribers.
 * Realize how the average delay of delivery of messages behaves, and understand how this metrics changes over time (from boot to stability).
+* See the average delay of messages from publishers to subscribers, and the rate of "useful" and "control" messages in the system.

 ### TODO
 There are a bunch of other things that could be added to this tool (and that I wish to be able to try